zhex/fe-dev-server/README.md

 default: true

 Sometimes you don't need to support java templates, you can turn it off with this property to `false`.

-### javaServerPort (Deprecated, port will be auto generated)

-default: 12321

-FE server will run a child process for light java server to serve the templates in java, you can change the java server port if it is conflict with your other service.

 ### livereload